 The body likes to move.
 Trust us, it’s what keeps it performing at it’s best!
 Being active increases blood flow around the body, including to the brain.
-By getting in plenty of regular exercise, this blood flow keep the body from getting sluggish, instead prompting better focus, concentration and positive thoughts.
+By getting in plenty of regular exercise, this blood flow keeps the body from getting sluggish, instead of prompting better focus, concentration and positive thoughts.

 A Dose of D